Andreas-Garcia/audiometa/README.md

 - **Note**: RIFF is the native format for WAV files

-**Note**: ID3v1 is read-only and cannot be written programmatically.
-The library will read from existing ID3v1 tags but will not attempt to write to them.
+**Note**: ID3v1 is a legacy format with limitations (30-character field limits, Latin-1 encoding).
+The library supports both reading and writing ID3v1 tags using direct file manipulation.

 ### Metadata Writing Strategy